Key takeaways

 How do I determine the cost basis for a cryptocurrency gift?

-Determining the cost basis of gifted cryptocurrency can vary depending on your specific situation.
-It's recommended that you keep records of the gifter's original cost basis for acquiring the cryptocurrency as well as the fair market value of the cryptocurrency at the time of receipt.
+To determine the cost basis of a cryptocurrency gift, it’s important to keep careful records of the gifter’s original cost basis for acquiring the asset and the fair market value of the crypto-asset at the time of the gift.

 Get started with crypto tax software